 Razer is without a doubt one of the best gaming equipment manufacturers, known for providing high-quality components, as well as entire setups, at a fairly reasonable price.

-This laptop for streaming is no different, featuring a metric ton of processing power and one of the best dedicated graphics cards on the market right now, supporting high graphics settings without any lag or loss in frame rate.
+This laptop features a metric ton of processing power and one of the best dedicated graphics cards on the market right now, supporting high graphics settings without any lag or loss in frame rate.

 Starting with the CPU, Razer Blade Pro 17 contains an Intel Core i7, specifically i7-10875H, a powerful eight-core processor clocked at 2.3 GHz (turbo up to 5.1 GHz).